Skip to main content

 Wild Bastards was developed by Blue Manchu.

-Wild Bastards has received mostly positive reviews from both players and critics.
-Most players liked this game for its gameplay but disliked it for its replayability.
+Wild Bastards has received positive reviews from players and positive reviews from critics.
+Most players liked Wild Bastards for its gameplay but disliked it for its grinding.

 Wild Bastards is a single player game.